MEGA65/mega65-user-guide/style-guide.md

 it's important that the English in the manuals is well-written and consistent.
 To keep the MEGA65 style guide short, the team has chosen to rely on the [BBC News Style Guide](https://www.bbc.co.uk/newsstyleguide/) as much as possible for the basics.
-For computer specific terminology and spelling, the [Commodore 64 User Manual](http://www.zimmers.net/anonftp/pub/cbm/c64/manuals/C64_User_Manual_1984_2nd_Edition.pdf) was used for inspiration.
+For computer specific terminology and spelling, the [Microsoft Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/) was used.
+And finally, the [Commodore 64 User Manual](http://www.zimmers.net/anonftp/pub/cbm/c64/manuals/C64_User_Manual_1984_2nd_Edition.pdf) and was used as we're trying to replicate the look and feel of it.

 The intended audience for people reading (and contributing to) MEGA65 literature are people who are comfortable using a computer, and have good English skills.